 Sonnet 546

-There is no greater gift than but we share
+There is no greater gift than that we share

-That magic bond that often is called love,
+That magic bond so often named as love,

 Life’s grand elation yet beyond compare